-Please note that in 2019 the Undergraduate Medical Education Program looks forward to holding the first full day of classes on Monday, August 12.
+Please note that in 2020 the Undergraduate Medical Education Program will hold the first full day of classes on Monday, August 10, 2020.

-Taken collectively, the curricular changes planned to take effect in 2019 aim to help medical students more effectively build, consolidate, and integrate their knowledge and skills, thus offering an opportunity to enhance students’ clinical transfer, increase student readiness for clerkship, and improve student performance on licensure examinations.
+Taken collectively, the curricular changes aim to help medical students more effectively build, consolidate, and integrate their knowledge and skills, thus offering an opportunity to enhance students’ clinical transfer, increase student readiness for clerkship, and improve student performance on licensure examinations.
 Graduates will embark on their professional journey with greater capability to provide responsive and dynamic patient-centered care.

 All applicants who are interviewed in March or April will be notified via email of their results (offer of admission, waitlist for offer of admission, declined) on the second Tuesday in May.